Children and knives

 Choosing the right knife is the first and perhaps most important step when starting to learn wood carving.
 It can also be difficult.
 Basically, it’s about finding the best alternative for each individual child.
-Exactly what is the right age to introduce a knife, or which model the child is ready to use is difficult to say.
+It is not possible to say exactly at what age it is appropriate to introduce a knife.
+Nor what model the child is able to handle.
 It’s up to you to assess the situation and the child and choose what you think is most suitable.
 Below are some of our recommendations for different models adapted for children who want to learn to carve in wood.

 The scout knife is the best starter knife.
 This model – Safe – has a point-free blade so the child doesn’t get pricked unnecessarily.
 There is a double finger guard to make it safer and prevent fingers slipping down onto the edge.

 Rookie has a rounded safety tip to prevent injuries and the finger guard stops the fingers from slipping onto the blade.
 The wooden handle is especially designed for children’s smaller hands and the polymer sheath keeps both the knife and its user safe when the knife’s not in use.

 Woodcarving Junior suits the slightly more experienced youngster.
 This is the knife we perhaps recommend above all others with its short blade, pointed edge and simple finger guard.
 The barrel shaped handle is a good size for children’s hands.
 It’s simply a very good junior woodcarver knife.